 As Harry and Ron continued arguing about which quidditch team was better, Hermione began reviewing her homework.
 Her quill hovered above the parchment as she searched for any grammatical errors.
 No matter how many times the two boys tried to explain the joys of Quidditch, Hermione never understood the appeal of needlessly endangering her life, flying around on a charmed twig and chasing balls...she was a witch, not a dog.

 Just as she flipped to the next page, the door to the Potions classroom opened and Draco strode through the door, closely followed by his ever-faithful lackeys.
 Swaggering past Snape's desk and then passing between her desk and Harry's desk, he knocked one of her books to the floor.

 "Oh, I'm sorry...was that your book that just fell off of your desk?" he sneered, waiting to see her reaction.
 Hermione narrowed her eyes at him before flicking her finger at the book, watching as a misty hand materialized, picking her book off of the ground and placing it back on her desk.

 "Well done, Granger.
 You are learning yet," Draco stated approvingly before continuing to the back of the room.

 "Hey, Hermione...what was that just now?" her red-haired boyfriend asked curiously, tapping on her right shoulder.

-"The hand?
-That was tapping, a rare form of magic that is used to cast curses, hexes, jinxes, charms, and spells.
-Essentially, it is a form of wandless magic that creates stronger spells.
-This is because you do not lose any of your magic by conducting it through a stick; instead the magic just flows.
-However, the catch is that you need to have either a full, or overfilled magical reserve.
+"I just tried casting a tapped spell.
+Tapping is a essentially a rare form of wandless magic that is used to cast extremely strong versions of curses, hexes, jinxes, charms, and spells.
+Spells cast using tapping are stronger than any other spells because no magic is lost from conducting it through a stick; instead the magic just flows.
+However, the catch is that you need to have either a full, or overfilled magical reserve."